- What is a consent order?

 Parties can apply to the Family Court of Australia (FCA) to make consent orders based on their written agreements.
 These orders are known as consent orders because both parties consent to the court making the orders.

 Consent orders are enforceable under Australian family law.
 Because the FCA can enforce any breaches, consent orders offer extra protection and peace of mind to the parties.

 What is a consent order for children?

 Parties can apply for consent orders for children, usually through the parenting plan process.

 If you’re separating or divorcing, you can make a written parenting plan that sets out the parenting arrangements that you’ve made for your children.

-You can apply to the court to make consent orders based on the parenting plan.
+You can apply to the court to make consent orders for children based on the parenting plan.
 They become parenting orders and are enforceable under Australian family law.
 There are usually penalties for breaching a consent order.

 If one party refuses consent, parenting orders may be the answer.
 We’ll chat to you about your options and give you a free evaluation at your first consultation.
 Get in touch to find out more.

 If you’re seeking orders by consent, it’s not necessary to go to court.
 We can do that for you.
-We’ll talk you through the process.
+We’ll talk you through the entire process.

 What type of children’s issues can be the subject of a consent order?